-Recently, Oracle made a change to their terms of service policies related to usage of their technical support portal.
+In 2017, Oracle made a change to their terms of service policies related to usage of their technical support portal.
 Did you even know there were terms of services for that portal?
 Have you ever read them?
 Of course you haven’t.
-Not only did Oracle change their policies, but Oracle didn’t make any type of announcement to their customers about the change (at least I could not find any announcement).
+Not only did Oracle change their policies, but Oracle still has not made any type of announcement to their customers about the change (at least I could not find any announcement).
 Do you know how we found out about the change?
 We found out because Oracle started sending letters to their customers who were “violating” the terms.

 Let’s give you a little more detail where these policies sit: